rickellis/Arch-Linux-Install-Guide/README.md

-# Arch Linux Installation Guide
+# Installing Arch Linux on a LUKS Encrypted Drive using LVM booting with UEFI

-These are the steps necessary to install [Arch Linux](https://www.archlinux.org/) with [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) disk encryption using [Logical Volume Manager](https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)) booting with [UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).
+## Pre-flight Notes

+All references to disk nodes in this document are shown as:

+    /dev/sd*

+You will need to change these to reflect your particular drive.
+To view your drive info use:

+    #   fdisk -l

 ---

-## Prepare Installation Media
+## 1. Prepare Installation Media

-[Download](https://www.archlinux.org/download/) the ISO and create a bootable USB drive.
-The simplest way to create bootable media on Linux is using the dd command:
+[Download](https://www.archlinux.org/download/) the Arch Linux ISO and create a bootable USB drive.
+The simplest way to do this on Linux is using the dd command:

     sudo dd bs=4M if=/path_to_arch_.iso of=/dev/sdX && sync

-If you prefer a graphical interface, I've heard good things about [Etcher](https://etcher.io/) and it runs on Linux, Mac, and Windows.
-Alternately you can use UNetbootin (on Mac or Windows) or Rufus on Windows.
+If you prefer a graphical interface you can use [Etcher](https://etcher.io/) (on Linux, Mac, and Windows), Netbootin (on Mac or Windows), or Rufus on Windows.

 ---